Henry-Research/Tartu_bus/README.md

 - Not a fully optimized system, but serves as a proof-of-concept for data-driven inspection scheduling.

-7. Archival / Exploratory Notebooks

-- Maintained a 9999_Archived folder to document:

-- Alternative modeling approaches

-- Failed attempts or dead ends

-- Iterative improvements during feature engineering and model tuning

-- This pipeline combines data preprocessing, feature engineering, exploratory analysis, predictive modeling, and optimization in an attempt to deliver actionable insights into fare evasion patterns and inspection strategy.
+This pipeline combines data preprocessing, feature engineering, exploratory analysis, predictive modeling, and optimization in an attempt to deliver actionable insights into fare evasion patterns and inspection strategy.

-- After the lack-luster results of the ML process, a simplistic statistical approach was breifly explored in 7_Statistical_analysis/
+After the lack-luster results of the ML process, a simplistic statistical approach was breifly explored in 7_Statistical_analysis/

 ## Reproducibility & System Requirements